-Today we’re going to take everything I said yesterday about formal project management methodologies and throw it out the window.
-We’re going to simplify to the 5 key stages of a project.
-As a creative – a designer, blogger, writer, etc – what do you actually need to know (and do!) in order to complete a project?
+Today we’re going to take everything I said about formal project management methodologies and throw it out the window.
+Let’s simplify to the 5 key project stages.
+As a professional that’s not a project manager by trade, what do you actually need to know (and do!) in order to complete a project?

 Extra tip of the day: Do the basics well and you’ll be a rockstar.
 A surprising number of people don’t do the basics well.